meghundul/CtS/README.md

 Requirements:

+    Your device must have Circle to Search feature by default.
+Unless it won't work.
+Try to search in launcher menu or search for com.android.overlay.circletosearch or CircleToSearchHelper
     Android 13+ (Minimum SDK 33)
     Device with root access (e.g., Magisk)
     Magisk app configured to suppress toast notifications (optional)